slaclab/rogue/docs/src/interfaces/stream/receiving.rst

 Frames are received by a subclass of the :ref:`interfaces_stream_slave` class in rogue.
 This subclass can be created either in python or in c++.
 In either case a received frame results in the execution of the the acceptFrame method in the subclass instance.
-Python and C++ subclasses of the Slave class can be used interchagably, allowing c++ subclasses to receive frames from python masters and python subclasses to receive frames from c++ masters.
+Python and C++ subclasses of the Slave class can be used interchangeably, allowing c++ subclasses to receive frames from python masters and python subclasses to receive frames from c++ masters.

 Python Slave Subclass